What Are the Types of Digital Payment in India 2025?

 Banking Cards

 Andhra Bank was the first to introduce banking cards in India and that happened in 1981.
-Today, these options are widely available and locals actively utilize debit, pre-paid, and credit cards for their daily transactions.
+Today, these options are widely available and locals actively utilize debit, pre-paid, and services that accept credit cards online for their daily transactions.
 It’s not surprising, since transfers through cards are:

 Besides, this is one of the few transfer methods that work seamlessly for both online and in-store purchases in India and beyond.
 To enhance card management, users can take advantage of apps like Cred and Square.
 They allow tracking spending and making payments more efficiently.